-Searching for remote work might seem daunting, but it shouldn’t.
-There’s never been a better time to find a role you can do from anywhere.
+Searching for remote jobs might seem daunting, but trust us, there’s never been a better time to find a role you can do from anywhere.

 1. Decide What Type of Remote Work You’re Looking For